Denesh Ramdin: Trinidad and Tobago captaincy and return

-In December 2013, Ramdin scored century was only the 11th by a West Indies wicketkeeper in away Tests.
-Ramdin has scored three centuries in away Tests, equalling Clyde Walcott's record for most overseas hundreds by a West Indies wicketkeeper.
-The hundred in Hamilton is also Ramdin's fourth Test ton and he is one century away from equalling Jeff Dujon for the record of most hundreds by a West Indies wicketkeeper.
+In December 2013, Ramdin scored 107, in the third test against New Zealand at Seddon Park.
+This is the highest score by a West Indian wicketkeeper vs New Zealand in test match cricket.
+Ramdin's knock was also his third century in an away test, equalling Clyde Walcott's record for most overseas hundreds by a West Indies wicketkeeper.

 His 200-run partnership with Shivnarine Chanderpaul was only the eighth double-century partnership for the sixth wicket by West Indies batsmen.
 Ramdin and Chanderpaul came together with the West Indies score at 86 for 5 – the lowest score at which a West Indies pair, where the batsmen added 200 or more runs for the sixth or lower wickets, had begun the partnership.

-In March 2014, Ramdin was ruing West Indies' series loss to England despite his record maiden hundred in the third and final One-Day International.
-Ramdin scored a superb 128, the first hundred by a West Indies wicket-keeper in one-day cricket but watched as the regional side fell short by 25 runs, to concede the series 2–1.
+In March 2014, Ramdin notched his maiden hundred in the third and final One-Day International against England.
+Ramdin scored 128, the first century by a West Indies wicket-keeper in ODIs though the regional side eventually fell short by 25 runs, to concede the series 2–1.

+In August 2014, Ramdin scored 169 in the third and final ODI against Bangladesh at Warner Park, Basseterre, Saint Kitts.
+He then and there notched the highest ODI score by a West Indian batsman at home in the Caribbean surpassing Desmond Haynes' 152 not out against India at Bourda in Georgetown, Guyana in 1989.
+This was also the highest ODI score by a West Indian wicketkeeper.
+Ramdin's hit 11 sixes in his knock, the second highest by a West Indies batsman in ODIs, one short of Xavier Marshall's 12 sixes against Canada in 2008.
+Ramdin's 11 sixes in this match are also the highest by a wicketkeeper in an innings, beating Mahendra Singh Dhoni's 10 sixes against Sri Lanka at Sawai Mansingh Stadium in Jaipur in 2005.

 In March 2014, Ramdin affected four stumpings in Pakistan's innings at Sher-e-Bangla National Cricket Stadium in Mirpur equalling the record for the most stumpings in a T20 international.
-He was named as wicket keeper of the 'Team of the Tournament' by Cricinfo.Kamran Akmal also had affected four stumpings in a match against the Netherlands in the 2009 World T20.
+He was named as wicket keeper of the 'Team of the Tournament' by Cricinfo.
+Kamran Akmal also had affected four stumpings in a match against the Netherlands in the 2009 World T20.